abdelazizhussein/MW-Inner-DM-Profile/README.md

 ## Usage

 Each directory contains example scripts.
-For detailed explanations of the methodology and code, refer to the comments in the scripts and the accompanying documentation.
+For detailed explanations of the methodology and code, refer to the comments in the scripts.